ethan-berman/student-alcohol/bella/index.md

 I am interested in the per capita consumption of alcohol for 15+ people in the world.
 Our data was collected of the consumption of 15-22 year-old students in two secondary schools in Portugal.
 I feel that the legal drinking age in Europe is relatively low, so I want to see which countries in the world have higher per capita consumption of alcohol.

+## Dataset:
+* Here I compile the world alcohol comsumption by country data from the [WHO](https://apps.who.int/gho/data/node.main.A1039?lang=en)
+The data recoreded alcohol per capita consumption from 2010 to 2018.
+It contains alcohol per capita consumption in litters by countries and each beverage types.

+*Here I compile the European region alcohol comsumption by country data from the [WHO](https://apps.who.int/gho/data/node.main-euro.A1022?lang=en&showonly=GISAH)
+The data recorded alcohol per capita consimption from 1960-1979, 1980-1999, 2000-2009, and after 2010.
+It caontains the column of alcohol per capita consumption in litters by European countries abd each beverage types.

 ## Visualization:

+### World alcohol consumption.

 Here is a plotly visualization for alcohol, total per capita(15+) consumption by country 2018.
 {% include_relative Visualization/alcohol.html %}

+### European Country alcohol consumption.

+Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018. {% include_relative Visualization/European region.html %}

 ## Other research: